naturalis/apexomes/README.md

 =====

 # Description
-The apexomes project is collaboration between Hogeschool Leiden students and Naturalis Biodiversity Center.
-In this project a pipeline was built to identify the subspecies of a gorilla by comparing the genetic variance with other gorilla data.
+The apexomes project is a Generade collaboration between LUMC, Hogeschool Leiden, Museum Boerhaave and Naturalis Biodiversity Center.
+In this project a pipeline is built to identify the subspecies of a gorilla museum specimen by comparing the genetic variance with other gorilla data.
 The pipeline has only been tested with gorilla data, but shouldn’t be organism-specific.
-The pipeline has been running on a digital work environment.
-This work environment can be found on the OpenStack cloud server of Naturalis Biodiversity Center.
+The pipeline has been running in a cloud instance on Naturalis's OpenStack environment.

 # Dependencies
 The work environment has been created on an Ubuntu operating system.
 Below are the used applications and dependencies, including the used version and the commandline installation command.
  - Git (1.9.1): sudo apt-get install git
  - Sickle (1.33): git clone https://github.com/najoshi/sickle
  - Make (3.81): sudo apt-get install make